 Wash the heads with 40 mL of pre-chilled HBSS and transfer the heads to a new 10 cm Petri dish with 40 mL of pre-chilled HBSS.
 Use Jewelers microforceps to peel away skin and cartilage covering the brains, then cut the cerebral cortices off and collect them in a 15 mL conical tube with pre-chilled HBSS.

 Pellet the cortices by centrifugation for 3 min at 4 °C and 300 x g.
-Aspirate the supernatant from the tube, then add activated papain digestion the medium and 15 µL of 4 mg/mL DNase I into the tissue pellet.
+Aspirate the supernatant from the tube, then add activated papain digestion medium and 15 µL of 4 mg/mL DNase I into the tissue pellet.

 Resuspend the tissue pellet briefly by gentle vortexing.
 Incubate the tissue at 37 °C for 30 min.
 During this time, loosen the tissue by brief vortexing every 10 min.